victorduartedefreitas/Freitas.Octopus/README.md

 # Freitas.Octopus
-Algorithms to generate position values.
+Generate position values for your collection items.